aa-it-vasa/IOT2023-labs/lab3_instructions.md

     ```
     vm> cd ./Publisher_Sim
-    vm> python3 ../Lab3/pubSub.py -e ENDPOINT -r root_ca.pem -c publisher_sim.pem.crt -k publisher_sim-private.pem.key -n Publisher_GROUPNAME -t saiot/GROUPNAME/publish -m publish -M "Hello World"
+    vm> python3 ../aws-iot-device-sdk-python-v2/samples/pubsub.py --endpoint ENDPOINT --key publisher_sim-private.pem.key --cert publisher_sim.pem.crt --client_id Publisher_GROUPNAME --topic 'saiot/GROUPNAME/publish' --message 'Hello World'
     ```
         You can get the ENDPOINT from _AWS IoT_ -> _Settings_ and under _Custom
     Endpoint_ .
 The names of topic must match with topic name in all the above steps.
-Name of the Thing give as `-n` option must match the name of the thing.
+Client id option must match the name of the thing.

     **Verify**: If connection is not established, verify endpoint is correct.
     Also verify that the certificate paths are correct.
-The Thingname should be same as the Thingname in the Group under Greengrass page.
-Also verify that the topic exists.
+The Thingname should be same as the Thing name under _Manage > All devices > Things_.

-   If you run these commands on your own machine (not using the VM), you will probably need to install the AWSIoTPythonSDK module in Python: `pip install AWSIoTPythonSDK`.
+   If you run these commands on your own machine (not using the VM), you will probably need to install the AWSIoTPythonSDK module in Python: `pip install AWSIoTPythonSDK` and find where `pubsub.py` is located.

 ## To do